Ruschia pulvinaris L. Bolus

 Ruschias are popular for use in the garden.
-Their tolerance of drought makes them ideal water-wise plants in the arid and semi-arid parts of the world.
+Their drought tolerance makes them ideal water-wise plants in the arid and semi-arid parts of the world.
 Brilliant seasonal color displays can be achieved by mass planting in large areas and using many different growth forms.

-There are tufted, round-shaped plants, which are well suited for containers and flower boxes.
-The low-growing and spreading species cover well and will do wonders to terraces, embankments and will easily stabilize loose sand.
+There are tufted, round-shaped plants well suited for containers and flower boxes.
+The low-growing and spreading species cover well, will do wonders to terraces and embankments, and will easily stabilize loose sand.
 Then there are the bigger, more robust types that are best used among larger plants or in combination with other succulents in rock gardens and mixed beds.

 Remember that Ruschias are short-lived, and it is essential to continue replanting every three years.
-As mentioned before, all species attract a host of insects, and they are thus ideal subjects to attract wildlife to the garden throughout the year.
+As mentioned before, all species attract a host of insects and are thus ideal subjects to attract wildlife to the garden throughout the year.

 See more at How to Grow and Care for Ruschia.